Standards Review Committee (RevCom) Conventions

 - Post-balloting changes are proposed

-(typically from SCC14, legal review, RAC, Staff, even the Standards Committee)
+(typically from, legal review, Registration Authority Committee (RAC), Staff, or the Standards Committee)

 - RevCom concludes the changes are required